The 2021 Ultimate Guide to Fibromyalgia

 If your symptoms overlap with other conditions, your doctor may also want to conduct blood tests to rule those conditions out.
 However, just like a fibromyalgia diagnosis does not rule out additional conditions, additional conditions do not entirely rule out the possibility of fibromyalgia.

-There is a range of medications your doctor may suggest to help you manage fibromyalgia symptoms.
+If living with fibromyalgia without medications is not an option, there is a range of medications your doctor may suggest as a fibromyalgia pain solution.
 These include:

 - Pain relievers: Your doctor may recommend over-the-counter pain relievers, such as ibuprofen (Advil), acetaminophen (Tylenol), and naproxen sodium (Aleve).
 Opioid medication, on the other hand, is not recommended because it typically only worsens the pain over time.